yjg30737/high-performance-lang-comparison/README.md

 // R
-Install the PyCharm and download R extension, run it
+Install the PyCharm and download R extension, run it or
+Add Rscript.exe in R directory(Presumably C:\Program Files\R\R-4.2.1\bin) to system path and type below
+Rscript a.R

 If you see the error about UTF-8 blah blah, don't be bothered.
 It's nothing.